JohanScheepers/ttn-sandbox-lmic-node/README.md

 ### 3.1 Board Selection

 In the platformio.ini we need to select the correct board as to the one we are going to use.
-I have a TTGO T-Beam V1 so this id the boar I will be using.
+I have a TTGO T-Beam V1 so this is the boar I will be using.
 Make sure you comment the <platformio.ini board selector guard> and uncomment the appropriate board of your choice.

 ```ini
 [platformio]